irisnet/irishub/docs/tools/subquery.md

 # SubQuery Indexer

-SubQuery is a leading blockchain data indexer that provides developers with fast, flexible, universal, open source and decentralised APIs for web3 projects.
+SubQuery is a leading blockchain data indexer that provides developers with fast, flexible, universal, open-source and decentralised APIs for web3 projects.
 SubQuery SDK allows developers to get rich indexed data and build intuitive and immersive decentralised applications in a faster and more efficient way.
 SubQuery supports 150+ ecosystems including Iris, Cosmos, Ethereum, Near, Polygon, Polkadot, Algorand, and Avalanche.

 Another one of SubQuery's competitive advantages is the ability to aggregate data not only within a chain but across multiple blockchains all within a single project.
 This allows the creation of feature-rich dashboard analytics, multi-chain block scanners, or projects that index IBC transactions across zones.